RakeshKamma/Data-Structures-and-Algorithms-Python/README.md

 # Data-Structures-and-Algorithms-Python

 These videos have been immensely beneficial in grasping specific concepts, especially thanks to the exceptional teaching of Alvin Zablan.
-His methodical approach and clear explanations, particularly in topics like dynamic programming, made previously challenging concepts click for me.
+His methodical approach and clear explanations, particularly in topics like dynamic programming.

 I recommend watching the videos attentively, following along with the practice problems demonstrated.
 Afterward, I suggest applying the concepts by solving similar problems on platforms like LeetCode.